ST-setdocs-star/shawn-trites-resume/README.md

 ## Why Work With Me

 - I rapidly learn new systems and technologies.
+- I collaborate and proactively engage with all user types and roles to elicit, create, refine, and maintain documentation.
 - I translate complex systems into clear, usable documentation.
 - I reduce onboarding time and support requests.
 - I build, scale, and maintain documentation repositories.
 - I modernize documentation workflows using automation and AI.
-- I deliver compliant, persuasive proposal content aligned with Shipley.
+- I deliver compliant, persuasive proposal content aligned with Shipley, with firm win themes and consistent branding.

 ---